 Russian universities offer three types of degrees.

-A bachelor’s or undergraduate degree takes four years to complete.
-Bachelor programs often focus on broader academic curriculum rather than professional studies, and are viewed as a prerequisite to pursue graduate studies.
+A Bachelor or undergraduate degree takes four years to complete.
+Bachelor programs often are focused on broader academic curriculum rather than professional studies and are viewed as a prerequisite to pursue graduate studies.

-Professional degrees require five years of full-time study and usually include internships.
-Professional programs provide training in several fields, including engineering, school education, chemistry, and are often viewed as a prerequisite for graduate studies in these fields..
+A Professional or Specialist degree requires five years of full-time study and usually includes internships.
+Professional programs provide training in several fields, including engineering, chemistry, and others.
+It is often considered as a prerequisite for graduate studies in these fields.

-A master’s degree requires two years of full-time study and a thesis based on original research.
-It is open for graduates of both undergraduate and professional programs.
+A Master degree requires two years of full-time training and presentation of thesis based on original research.
+It is open to graduates of both undergraduate and Specialist programs.

-Finally, a doctoral degree, or PhD, is the highest level of academic degree students can achieve.
-Unlike most other university systems, Russian university curriculum offers a two-tier program in graduate studies: applicants work toward candidate of sciences designation and afterwards toward doctor of sciences designation.
+Finally, a doctoral degree or PhD, is the highest level of academic degree students can achieve.
+Unlike most other university systems, Russian university curriculum offers a two-tier program in graduate studies: applicants work toward candidate of sciences designation and afterward toward a doctor of sciences designation.
 Both are viewed as an equivalent to a PhD degree, but candidate of sciences degree typically requires three to four years of studies, whereas doctor of sciences degree often takes five to fifteen years of research work.
+In addition, academic requirements and standards to DS thesis are considerably higher than to thesis of candidate of sciences.

-Russian educational system uses a five-point grading scheme, in which a two point mark is a fail grade and a five point mark is a sign of excellence.
-Three is viewed as satisfactory, and four as good.
+Russian educational system uses a five-point grading scheme, in which 2 point mark is a fail grade and 5 point mark is excellent.
+3 is viewed as satisfactory, and 4 as good.
 Roughly, the following conversion chart could be used:

 Assessment of learning outcomes